History of Romania: NATO and the European Union membership (2004–present)

 Klaus Iohannis was elected president in 2014, being re-elected in 2019, and serving until his resignation in 2025 in the aftermath of the annulment of the 2024 presidential election in which he did not stand.

 The 2020 parliamentary election, which took place during the COVID-19 pandemic, resulted in PNL senator Florin Cîțu forming a center-right coalition consisting of two other parties.
-Following the 2021 political crisis, a grant coalition was agreed upon between the PNL and PSD in which they would rule Romania together for or the next seven years.
+Following the 2021 political crisis, a grand coalition was agreed upon between the PNL and PSD in which they would rule Romania together for or the next seven years.
 Thus, it was agreed that the prime minister of Romania and several other important ministries would rotate every year and a half.
 Nicolae Ciucă of PNL consequently succeeded Cîțu in November 2021, himself being succeeded by PSD leader Marcel Ciolacu in June 2023.

 In the 2024 presidential election, Independent candidate Călin Georgescu achieved a surprise win in the first round.
 However, the Constitutional Court annulled the election results, citing alleged Russian meddling.
 The cancellation led to widespread protests, criticism by the United States, and Ilie Bolojan becoming acting president in February 2025 as Iohannis resigned to political pressure.

-On 1 January 2025, Romania along with Bulgaria joined the Schengen Area.
+On 1 January 2025, Romania fully joined the Schengen Area.